Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 Regular Monitoring & Analysis

-Keeping track of chargeback rates and understanding the reasons behind them helps identify patterns and areas for improvement.
-Regular analysis enables you to proactively address issues and refine strategies to prevent future chargebacks.
+Keeping track of chargeback rates and understanding the reasons behind them lets you pinpoint areas for improvement.
+With regular analysis, you can proactively address issues and refine prevention strategies.

 Adopting Chargeback Alerts

-Of course, merchant chargeback protection isn’t a “one-size-fits-all” solution.
-The practices above are good baselines, but coverage and strategies will vary from business to business.
-The specifics depend on business type, items sold, and your overall chargeback rate.
+These are all good elements to consider, but again: merchant chargeback protection is never a “one-size-fits-all” solution.
+Specific coverage and strategies depend on business type, items sold, and your existing chargeback rate.

-Many factors will contribute to the type of chargeback protection you need.
-To simplify things, let’s break it down into three basic steps: identify, fight, and prevent.
+Let’s simplify things, since so many factors contribute to the type of chargeback protection you need.
+We can break things down into three basic steps: identify, fight, and prevent.

 Step One: Identify Your Chargebacks

-Kicking off your journey towards fortified chargeback protection starts with a clear identification and segmentation of the chargebacks you’re dealing with.
-This isn’t just about knowing how many you have.
-It’s about understanding where they’re coming from and why they happen.
+Fortified chargeback protection starts with clearly identifying and classifying the chargebacks you’re dealing with.
+It’s not just about knowing how many you have; it’s about understanding where they’re coming from and why they happen

 #1 | Dive Deep into the Data